How to Get a Japanese Phone Number | Online Contracts and More!

 Sakura Mobile

-For those not in Japan yet, you can even order a Sakura Mobile SIM card or eSIM before your flight and pick it up when you land at any international airport in Japan.
-Just let them know your arrival date, airport, time, and flight number.
+For those not yet in Japan, ordering in advance means you can pick up your SIM or eSIM at any international airport in Japan upon arrival.
+Just provide your arrival date, airport, time, and flight number when placing your order.

 Click below to play YouTube video↓↓